How to Use This Book

 • Configuration: Technical setup and memory organization details

-• Code to Complete: Implementation framework with clearly marked sections to fill in
+• Code to Complete: Implementation framework in problems/pXX/ with clearly marked sections to fill in

 • Tips: Strategic hints available when needed, without revealing complete solutions